 - Polyurethane sealer (optional)

-1. Prep and Clean the Surface
+1. Clean the Wood

 2. Sand the Wood